 As parents, we put all our heart and energy into raising our children to be the best they can be.
 We want them to be as healthy, friendly, successful and happy as possible.
-In their teen years, most of us are afraid that their friends will become the most important people in our teenager’s life.
+In their teen years, we fear that their friends will become the most important people in their life.
 So we want to make sure those friends do not have bad influence over them.

 Our investment in our children, both material and emotional, is tested several times during their life.
 Their social connections are one big test of parenting, because as parents, we try to pass our philosophy and values to our children.
 If they spend their time with friends who tell them the opposite, this may weaken their belief in our philosophy and our values.

 To be or not to be … cool

 Teens are more vulnerable to outside influence, because they are preparing for separation from their parents by developing independent thinking.
 During this period, they bounce between following their family rules and values and following their “crowd”.
 Pleasing parents is much less attractive to teenagers than being “cool”.